Limitations of Deep Learning for Inverse Problems on Digital Hardware: Preliminaries from the Theory of Computation

 \begin{Definition} A function $f: I \to \R^n_c$, $I \subset \R^m_c$, is called \textit{Borel-Turing computable}, if there exists an algorithm (or Turing machine) that transforms each given computable representation of a computable vector $x \in I$ into a representation for $f(x)$. \end{Definition}

 \begin{Remark} \begin{enumerate}[(1)] \item In general, the representation $(r_k)_{k \in \N}$ of a computable vector $x$ is not unique.
-Hence, for a Borel-Turing computable function $f$, the representation of $f(x)$ generated by the algorithm depends on the representation $(r_k)_{k \in \N}$ of $x$ given as input (to the algorithm).
-It is important to be aware of this subtlety, since, for instance, the running time of the algorithm depends on the input representation and may vary accordingly. \item We note that Turing’s original definition of computability conforms to the definition of Borel-Turing computability.
-From a practical point of view, this can be seen as a minimal requirement for an algorithmic computation of the input-output relation of a problem.
-To solve this task, an algorithm is needed that takes the input(s) to compute the output value(s) with a certain precision (e.g. decimal points) depending on the input precision.
-In particular, the algorithm can determine when a sufficient output precision is attained so that the computation terminates within a worst-case error bound. \end{enumerate} \end{Remark}
+Hence, the representation of a Borel-Turing computable function $f$ at $f(x)$ depends on the representation $(r_k)_{k \in \N}$ of $x$ given as input to the algorithm.
+It is important to be aware of this subtlety, since, for instance, the running time of the algorithm may depend on the input representation and vary accordingly. \item We note that Turing’s original definition of computability conforms to the definition of Borel-Turing computability.
+From a practical point of view, this can be seen as a minimal requirement for an algorithmic computation of the input-output relation of a problem on perfect digital hardware.
+The typical approach to solve this task consists of establishing an algorithm that takes the input(s) and computes the output value(s) with a precision depending on the input precision.
+In particular, the algorithm can determine a sufficient input precision so that the computation terminates with an output within the prescribed worst-case error bound.
+The whole algorithmic computation comprises therefore the following steps.
+First, the sought output precision as well as the representation of the input is provided to the algorithm.
+Then, the algorithm determines an adequate description of the input, which guarantees upon termination of the computation that the presented output satisfies the prescribed precision.
+Here, one can think of the input representation as a Turing machine, which can be queried with a precision parameter, that provides an approximation of the ``exact'' input. \end{enumerate} \end{Remark}

-We will next define Banach-Mazur computability.
-This is in fact the weakest form of computability, i.e., if a function is not Banach–Mazur computable, then it is not computable with respect to any other reasonable notion of computability including Borel-Turing computability.
+On Turing machines, the weakest form of computability on the computable numbers is Banach-Mazur computability.
+If a single-valued function is not Banach–Mazur computable, then it is not computable on perfect digital hardware with respect to any other reasonable notion of computability including Borel-Turing computability.
+Note that this statement is true only for single-valued functions.
+For multi-valued functions different notions of algorithmic computation may be introduced which qualify neither as stronger or weaker than Banach-Mazur computability (see \Cref{def:AlgSolv}) and \Cref{rm:genAlg} for further details).

 \begin{Definition}[Banach-Mazur computability] A function $f: I \to \R^n_c$, $I \subset \R^m_c$, is said to be \textit{Banach-Mazur computable}, if $f$ maps computable sequences $(t_n)_{n\in\N}\subset I$ onto computable sequences $(f(t_n))_{n\in\N}\subset \R^n_c$. \end{Definition}